These are devices exposed in Ironclad regardless of target system when present, with standardized interfaces.

 wraps architecture-specific debug output channels for use

 with file operations.
-For x86-based targets, this is COM1, for ARM-based
+For x86-based targets, this is COM1, for other targets,

 If the target implements reading from the debug channels, read will be supported as well.
 If not implemented, the device will be read-only.